roto93/react-native-neat-date-picker/README.md

 ## **New Update**
 (1.3.0) Updated dependency.
 No more warning showing up when using Expo. <br>
+(1.4.0) Added Typescript support (will update README in the future).
+Many thanks to [diecodev](https://github.com/diecodev).

 ## **Limitation**

-This package is not for web.
+This package is **NOT** for react-native-web.
 It is okay to use on web but there might be some problems.

 If you're using Expo, It is recommanded to use this date picker package with SDK 45 because `react-native-modal` v13.0 is compatible with `react-native` >= 0.65.